ioccc-src/temp-test-ioccc/README.md

 The **Great Fork Merge** changed 5,157 files with 843,045 additions and 137,758 deletions. ‼️

+# Content below is now Obsolete

+The rest of this `README.md` file is now obsolete.
+The **Great Fork Merge** has occured.
+The new [Official
+IOCCC winner repo](https://github.com/ioccc-src/winner) has already has importand work performed on it since the **Great Fork Merge**, making this repo behind by several commits.

 # The International Obfuscated C Code Contest